 Check if you’re registered to vote through the state’s voter information portal.

-How can I get a mail-in or absentee ballot?
-Are there important deadlines?
+How can I get an absentee ballot?

-Use the state’s voter information portal to track the status of your absentee ballot and to find ballot drop-off locations near you.
+Use the state’s voter information portal to track the status of your absentee ballot.

 Can I vote in person before Election Day?

 Vote early and in person at your county clerk’s office or an additional early voting location, if offered.